 Sometimes, the foreskin cannot be pulled all the way back because of the tight frenulum.
 Or during an erection, the tight frenulum pulls the head of the penis downwards.

 This problem is very easily solved by just releasing the frenulum from the head of the penis.

 This is a very simple procedure done in 15 minutes under local anaesthesia.

-This Frenulum Breve Treatment is available at our clinic at Novena.
+This Frenulum Breve Treatment is available at DTAP clinic at Novena.

 If you have any questions about phimosis (Tight foreskin), speak to our Men’s Health Doctors today.

 What happens when your foreskin got stuck behind the head of penis?